buildtesters/buildtest/CONTRIBUTING.rst

 - **Stale**  - buildtest is using this app to close outdated issues.
 This is configured in ``.github/stale.yml``.
 If there is no activity on a issue after certain time period, **probot-stale** will mark the issue and project maintainers can close it manually.
 For more details on Stale refer to the `documentation <https://probot.github.io/>`_

-- **Issue-Label-Bot** - buildtest is using this app to mark issues using Machine Learning.
-This app can be found in marketplace at https://github.com/marketplace/issue-label-bot.
-The configuration ``.github/issue_label_bot.yaml`` defines the settings for **issue-label bot** when marking new issues with the corresponding labels.
-For a list of predictions on all issues check the following link: https://mlbot.net/data/HPC-buildtest/buildtest-framework

 Release Process
 ---------------